Prashna Upanishad

-The Prashna Upanishad contains six Prashna (questions), and each is a chapter with a discussion of answers.
+The Prashna Upanishad contains six Prashna (questions), with each chapter discussing the answers.
 The chapters end with the phrase, prasnaprativakanam, which literally means, "thus ends the answer to the question".
 In some manuscripts discovered in India, the Upanishad is divided into three Adhyayas (chapters) with a total of six Kandikas (कण्डिका, short sections).

 The first three questions are profound metaphysical questions but, states Eduard Roer, do not contain any defined, philosophical answers, are mostly embellished mythology and symbolism.
+The first question gives a detailed philosophical and logical idea about the origin of life on earth and the description is one of the earliest concepts on Matter and energy.
 The fourth section, in contrast, contains substantial philosophy.
-The last two sections discuss the symbol Om and Moksha concept.
+The last two sections discuss the symbol Om and concept of Moksha.
 Roer as well as Weber suggest that the last two Prashnas may be spurious, later age insertion into the original Upanishad.